CA Number on Trucks

 How Do California Drivers Display Their CA Numbers?

-Select high contrast decals that match the color of your vehicle.
-We recommend using black or dark colored decals on white or light colored vehicles and white or light colored decals on darker vehicles.
+Select high-contrast decals that match the color of your vehicle.
+We recommend using black or dark-colored decals on white or light-colored vehicles and white or light-colored decals on darker vehicles.
 This will ensure that both your CA Number and logo are easily seen from a distance.
 What is MC Number?

 What Is the Purpose of a CA Number?

 So, what is the purpose of a CA number in California when it comes to trucking?
 Well, it's pretty simple.
 It's basically an identification number that truckers need to fill out when they want to haul goods across the state.
 This number is issued by the California Highway Patrol and is used by law enforcement to track and identify trucks on highways throughout the state.
-So if you're hauling goods in California, make sure you have your CA number handy!
+So, if you're hauling goods in California, make sure you have your CA number handy!
 It'll save you from getting pulled over or fined for not having one.
 That'd be a nightmare!
 Read about Texas DOT numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 What Are Motor Carrier Permits?

-The Motor Carrier Permit Branch of the DMV issues a permit to motor carriers as proof that their California Identification number (CA#) has been properly registered with the DMV, in accordance with CVC Section 34620.
-This document serves as confirmation of the registration process and should be kept for records.
+The Motor Carrier Permit Branch of the DMV issues a permit to motor carriers as proof that their California Identification number (CA#) has been appropriately registered with the DMV, in accordance with CVC Section 34620.
+This document serves as a confirmation of the registration process and should be kept for records.

 The California Motor Carrier Permit is an important document that verifies the motor carrier has met all the legal requirements to operate motor vehicles on state highways.
 This permit ensures that companies comply with necessary regulations while conducting business in California.
-It contains key information about the motor carrier, such as their:
+It contains vital information about the motor carrier, such as their:

-- name
+• name

-- mailing address
+• mailing address

-- CA number
+• CA number

-- permit effective date
+• permit effective date

-- permit expiration date
+• permit expiration date

 Who Must Have This Permit?